slegaspi19/musiFeel/README.md

 # MusiFeel

 A visualizer for the emotions of music built on NextJS, Django, and Tensorflow.
+Made by Shamir Legaspi.

 <figure>
     <img src="./images/TestPlaylist.png" alt="Early Stage Visualization">